ipfs/helia-remote-pinning/README.md

 ## About

-This repo contains a server implementation of the IPFS [Delegated Routing V1 HTTP API](https://specs.ipfs.tech/routing/http-routing-v1/) along with a client that can be used to interact with any compliant server implementation.
+This repo contains a server implementation of the [IPFS Pinning Service API](https://ipfs.github.io/pinning-services-api-spec/) spec along with a client that can be used to interact with any compliant server implementation.

 # Packages

 - [`packages/client`](https://github.com/ipfs/helia-remote-pinning/tree/main/packages/client) Add remote pinning capabilities to Helia
 - [`packages/interop`](https://github.com/ipfs/helia-remote-pinning/tree/main/packages/interop) Interop tests for the IPFS Pinning Service API client and server powered by Helia
 - [`packages/server`](https://github.com/ipfs/helia-remote-pinning/tree/main/packages/server) An IPFS Pinning Service API server powered by Helia

-> The Delegated Routing V1 HTTP API powered by Helia

 # API Docs